 1) You should stay far away from insurance companies

 In the same way that your parents might have told you “don’t do drugs,” some counselor’s mentors have warned them “don’t do insurance.”

 The idea of starting a cash-only practice is enticing!
 There’s less fuss with billing, and you can set your own prices for services.
 The downside is that building a private practice, even with insurance, is hard work—starting a “cash-only” private practice can be even harder.

 While some clinicians succeed, many counselors struggle to maintain a large enough cash-paying client base to make a living.
 This may be okay if a counselor wants only a part-time practice, or has a separate source of income.

-Being networked with insurance companies, you are neither a slave, nor an employee.
-You are simply affiliated (i.e., credentialed), which means that you have been given approval to bill insurance for authorized services that you render to their insured customers.
+Being in network with insurance companies does not make you an employee of insurance companies.
+You are simply affiliated, which means that you have been given approval to bill for authorized services rendered to their insured customers.

-This is a common misconception.
-Even if you are networked with an insurance company, you are never required to see any particular patient or client.
-You still get to decide what clients you want to see, and what clients you would rather refer.
+A common misconception, being in network with an insurance company does not require you to serve any particular patient or client.
+As long as you’re operating within ACA’s Code of Ethics, you still get to decide which clients you see, and which clients you refer.